 - Gloves in winter

 Most of it is beginner, the only difficult walks were Bald Rock and Girraween.
 Bald Rock was quite steep, a less steep walk is also possible, but Girraween was quite challenging.
-Especially with slippery shoes and a lot of camera gear, walking (and crawling) up the rock face was quite a nerve racking task at some points and definitely wouldn’t be for everybody, although I’m sure the rock would be dryer and therefor less slippery in the afternoon.
+Especially with slippery shoes and a lot of camera gear, walking (and crawling) up the rock face was quite a nerve-racking task at some points and definitely wouldn’t be for everybody.
 Make sure you’re with a friend.

 As far as driving goes, we figured out we covered around 1000km over the three days in Northern NSW.
-All of the walks we did were under 5km easily, most of them were less than 10 minutes from the car to the location.
+All of the walks we did were under 5km easily, most of them were less than ten minutes from the car to the location.